KDominikk00/KDominikk00/README.md

 # 👋 Hello, I'm Dominik Kowalski!

 I'm an aspiring Software Engineer with a passion for crafting efficient and scalable applications.
+Check out some of my favourite projects below!

 ## 🛠️ Technologies I'm best with: